segmentio/segment-backstage-plugins/plugins/proxy-sigv4-backend/README.md

 ### Expanded form

-The expanded form is necessary when an `AssumeRole` call _is_ required, _or_ if the target API service and region cannot be automatically derived from the URL (commonplace when a custom domain name has been configured for an API Gateway endpoint).
+The expanded form is necessary when:

+- `AssumeRole` call _is_ required, _or_ if the target API service and region cannot be automatically derived from the URL (commonplace when a custom domain name has been configured for an API Gateway endpoint).
+- The service if not possible to determine it automatically.
+- The region if not possible to determine it automatically.

 ```yaml
 proxysigv4: